FENECON Industrial XL Operating Instructions

 Nevertheless, handling the product may pose a risk to people and/or the environment.

-There is a risk of death or serious injury from unexpected incidents in the entire danger zone.
+Throughout the entire zone of danger, there is a risk of death or serious injury due to unexpected incidents.

-• Before entering hazardous areas, switch off the electrical energy storage system and secure it against being switched on again.
+• Secure the electrical energy storage system against being switched on again.

 • Only authorized personnel are permitted to enter hazardous areas.